-- 7.1 Securities and collateral for repurchase agreements shall be purchased and maintained for the benefit of the PTSC in the Trust Department or safekeeping department of a bank as established by a written third party safekeeping agreement between the PTSC and the bank. - 7.2 All investment transactions shall be settled "delivery vs. payment", with the exception of deposits, mutual fund investments, and Local Agency Investment Fund or other Local Government Investment Pools.
+- 7.1 Securities and collateral for repurchase agreements shall be purchased and maintained for the benefit of the PTSC in the Trust Department or safekeeping department of a bank as established by a written third party safekeeping agreement between the PTSC and the bank.
+Specific collateralization levels are defined in Section 5.1A. - 7.2 All investment transactions shall be settled "delivery vs. payment", with the exception of deposits, mutual fund investments, and Local Agency Investment Fund or other Local Government Investment Pools.
 Delivery may be physical, via a nationally recognized securities depository such as the Depository Trust Company, or through the Federal Reserve Book Entry system. - 7.3 Funds deposited by the PTSC shall be secured by a Depository in compliance with the requirements of California Government Code Section 53652.
 Such collateralization shall be designated and agreed to in writing. - 7.4 Original copies of negotiable certificates of deposit shall be held in a qualified safekeeping institution.